googleapis/genai-toolbox/docs/authSources/google.md

 ## Usage

-An auth source can be used for both `authorization` and `authentication`:
+AuthSources can be used for both `authorization` and `authentication`:

 - `Authorization` verifies that a Tool invocation request includes the necessary authentication token.
+Add an authorization layer to your Tool calling by configuring the [authorized Tool call](../tools/README.md#authorized-tool-call).
 - `Authentication` verifies the user's identity in a Tool's query to the database.
+Configure [authenticated parameters](../tools/README.md#authenticated-parameters) to auto-populate your Tool parameters from user login info.